semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 To add Semgrep into your Jenkins pipeline:

-1. Edit or create your `Jenkinsfile` configuration file to add a Semgrep `step` as part of your Pipeline.
+1. Edit or create your `Jenkinsfile` configuration file to add a Semgrep `step` as part of your Jenkins Pipeline.
 Refer to the [Jenkins CI code snippet](#jenkins-ci-code-snippet).
 You can edit your `Jenkinsfile` from Jenkins's interface.
 2. Optional: You can also review [`Jenkinsfile` usage](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) to help with editing the configuration file.
 3. If you are using Jenkins Classic UI, [save your `Jenkinsfile`](https://www.jenkins.io/doc/book/pipeline/getting-started/#through-the-classic-ui) within the Jenkins interface.
 Otherwise, commit the configuration file into the root folder within the target repository.
 The Semgrep job starts automatically upon detecting the `Jenkinsfile` commit in the previous step.
 4. Optional: Re-run the stage from [Jenkins's interface](https://www.jenkins.io/doc/book/pipeline/running-pipelines/#restarting-from-the-classic-ui).